AurelieHintermann/HintermannBoltHawkinsEtAl2025/README.md

-# scripts for Hintermann, Bolt, et al., 2024
+# HintermannBoltHawkinsEtAl2025

-All scripts necessary to build figures from raw data in Hintermann, Bolt et al 2023.
+All scripts necessary to build figures from raw data in Hintermann, Bolt, Hawkins et al 2025.

 ## To reproduce the analysis

-Everything is described in detail in [this markdown](./Run_everyting_from_scratch.md).
+Everything is described in detail in [this markdown](./Run_everything_from_scratch.md).

 Here is a summary: